 I’m a researcher.

-The books on parenting that I have listed discuss positive parenting, including topics of communication, dealing with conflict, and discipline methods you can use in your home using the power of connecting before correcting, otherwise known as positive discipline.
+The books that I have listed discuss positive parenting, including topics of communication, dealing with conflict, and discipline methods you can use in your home.

 The Best Parenting Books All Parents Should Read

 I love the feeling of finishing off a good book.
-Whether it’s a scary one or a happy one, it gives me great pleasure to complete a story, and it’s not just for parenting for first-time parents, all parents can enjoy a great parenting book.
+Whether it’s a scary one or a happy one, it gives me great pleasure to complete a story.

-However, positive parenting books are around to solve a problem, and not all books are going to help you as you had hoped, but I have tried my best to round up the best positive parenting books for you.
+However, positive parenting books are around to solve a problem, and not all books are going to help you as you had hoped, but I have tried my best to round up the best parenting books to help you.

 Sometimes it can take pages and pages of reading through someone’s story before your question gets answered.

-So, to help you weed out the nonsense, I’ve compiled a list of my favorite parenting books on gentle and positive parenting and no drama discipline for young children.
+So, to help you weed out the nonsense, I’ve compiled a list of the best parenting books.

 See also: Best Parents To Follow On TikTok If You Need A Laugh